Pink-Crab/Collection/docs/traits/trait-has_arrayaccess.md

 }
 ```

-The trait only has a single method Is_JsonSerializable\(\) and this shouldnt really be called manually, although all it does is returns the data as an array to be JSON encoded.
+We can now use the collection as an array, with access to many of php native array functions.

 ```php
 $collection = new Array_Collection();